 Unfortunately, disputing Aristotle again won him no fans.
 And finally landed him under house arrest for the remainder of his life.

-But — later scientists proved that he was right, this sun is the center of our solar system.
+But — later scientists proved that he was right, the sun is the center of our solar system.

 When I visited the Leaning Tower of Pisa, I was amazed that I had no sensation of leaning once inside the tower.
 Even at the top, it felt as if the tower stood perfectly straight.